viviag/viviag.io/_posts/2023-02-23-platonic-hask-overview-monoidal-category-structure.markdown

 Since morphisms in $$Hask$$ do not have to preserve any structure the only candidates for terminal object are types with single term.
 These are types isomorphic to `()`.
 They are all isomorphic (admit invertible bijections between each other), hence there is no need to check universality.

 Evaluation map of exponential object suggests object satisfying universal property for types `a, b` --- it is `a -> b`.
 Products are given by type with two natural projections --- `(a,b)`.
+Since universal objects are defined up to natural isomorphisms, product types `data Cons = Cons B C` are also products, same for newtypes over arrow types etc.

 Definition of exponential object gives us a natural isomorphism `(a,b) -> c` $$\cong$$ `a -> (b -> c)` for any types `a, b, c`.
 This isomorphism is called currying.
 In Haskell it is common and is reflected in both implementation and notation --- type `a -> b -> c` is literally equivalent to `a -> (b -> c)` (which is known as partial evaluation) and is isomorphic to `(a,b) -> c` via inverse functions `curry` and `uncurry`.

 There is an important proposition that any cartesian closed category is closed symmetric monoidal category with tensor product given by product in sense of given universal property.
-Closedness is incapsulated into existence of all exponentials.
+Closedness is encapsulated into existence of all exponentials.
 So let's proceed to definition of symmetric monoidal category.

 #### Monoidal category structure